Top 10 people of integrity in Nigeria’s history: Figures worth emulating

 • Date of birth: 17 December 1942

-Muhammadu Buhari is an excellent example of a person of integrity in Nigeria.
+Muhammadu Buhari is an excellent example often included in a list of people of integrity in Nigeria for JSS2.
 He was elected as the president of Nigeria in 2014 through the All Progressives Congress political party.
-This was the first time in the history of Nigeria when an opposition candidate peacefully won the presidential election.
+This was the first time in Nigeria that an opposition candidate peacefully won the presidential election.

-He calls himself a "converted democrat," and he says that he takes responsibility for the time of his military rule.
-Muhammadu Buhari has many awards as a politician, including a Global Seal of Integrity (GSOI).
+He called himself a "converted democrat," and he said that he took responsibility for the time of his military rule.
+Muhammadu Buhari received many awards as a politician, including a Global Seal of Integrity (GSOI).
+He passed away in 2025.

 Alhaji Lateef Jakande.
 Photo: @adedoyinoteju, @nigeriansindiaspora (modified by author)